danchaud-vincent/danchaud-vincent/README.md

 # Hello there 👋 I'm Vincent !
 ## I'm a Machine Learning Engineer 👨‍💻

-- 🔭 I’m currently working on The Frontend Developer Career Path by Scrimba
+- 🔭 I’m currently working on the Deep Learning specialization on Coursera.
-- 🌱 I’m currently learning Javascript, React, APIs.
+- 🌱 I’m currently learning Javascript, React, APIs on The Frontend Developer Career Path by Scrimba.
 - 🤾🏻 I have been playing Handball for 15 years.
 - 👨🏻‍🍳 I love cooking and learning new recipe
 - ⚡ I love the art of filmmaking, series and movies!